daveisagit/aoc2025/README.md

 ### --- Day 9: Movie Theater ---

 Find the largest rectangle within the boundary.
-Since the corners would always be on the boundary there were no corner cases (ha ha) Just test for overlapping boundary excluding the limits
+Since the corners would always be on the boundary there were no corner cases (ha ha).
+Just test for overlapping boundary excluding the limits

 ### --- Day 10: Factory ---